adrienverge/localstripe/README.rst

 .. code:: shell

- pip3 install --user -U localstripe
+ pip install --user -U localstripe
  # or, to install globally:
- sudo pip3 install localstripe
+ sudo pip install localstripe

 Then simply run the command ``localstripe``.
 The fake Stripe server is now listening on port 8420.